CCDirectLink/crosscode-re-docs/gui/faces.md

 | `subY`  | [int]()  | destY adjustment value|
 | `img`   | [str]()  | SubImage to use (key name) |

+*Note: subX and subY carried over to the remaining parts and not the current one.
  ---
 ---
 ---